pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 #### Theoretical Foundations: From Natural Language to Formal Logic

-The core idea is simple: let the LLM reason in natural language, but verify its reasoning in a formal system.
+The core idea is simple: let the LLM reason in natural language, but verify its reasoning in a formal system as shown in Figure 4.
 Concretely, we translate the model's explanations into a symbolic language such as first-order logic or the tactic language of a proof assistant like Lean <d-cite key="Yang2023LeanDojo,lee2025symba,pan2023logic"></d-cite>.

 This idea has deep roots.
 Richard Montague's work in the 1970s argued that natural language could, in principle, be given a model-theoretic semantics as rigorous as that of programming languages <d-cite key="kim2020montague,SasagawaMontagueGrammar,Janssen2017MontagueSemantics"></d-cite>.
 For decades, this was more philosophy than practice.
 Modern LLMs, however, provide the missing bridge: models such as LogicLLaMA can map messy, ambiguous English sentences into the rigid world of formal logic well enough to support automated reasoning <d-cite key="yang-etal-2024-harnessing,Brunello2024TranslatingNL,quan-etal-2024-verification"></d-cite>.